windmill-labs/windmilldocs/docs/apps/2_app_outputs.md

 - Context and state
 - Component outputs
-- Background script outputs
+- Background runnables outputs

-When a component or a background script is selected, the outputs of the component or the background script are displayed.
+When a component or a background runnable is selected, the outputs of the component or the background runnable are displayed.
 You can manually open an output by clicking on the header of the output.
 Once manually opened, the output will stay open until you close it.

 You can search for an output by typing in the search bar.
 It searches in the output name and in the output object keys.